michael-milette/highlightjs/README.md

 Frequently Asked Questions (FAQ)
 --------------------------------
 IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/highlightjs/issues).

+**Question: How can I do the autoscrolling without having the highlighing of instances of the search term?**

+Answer: If you don't want highlighting but do want the autoscroll feature, simply set the class name to something that will not cause your CSS to apply highlighting (like 'nohighlight') and then use doScroll as you would normally.

 **Question: I have a question that is not listed here**